Manage Sensitive Incidents Consistent with Recent Court Decisions

 - Understand the legal risks inherent in certain types of bias response or campus climate teams or structures, and how to avoid those risks in creating your own response systems – get options to increase critical transparency around reports received and the institution’s response, improving trust in the process while not running afoul of FERPA.

-- Best practice around receiving reports and investigating bias incidents – know when and how you can respond to reports of incidents, including when investigations should be referred to other professionals on campus.
+- Explore best practices around receiving reports and investigating bias incidents – know when and how you can respond to reports of incidents, including when investigations should be referred to other professionals on campus.

-Allen Groves serves Syracuse University as Senior Vice President for the Student Experience, the chief student affairs officer of the University.
+Allen Groves serves Syracuse University as Senior Vice President for the Student Experience, the Chief Student Experience Officer of the University.

 Click here for full bio.